Honduras: War and upheaval (1969–1999)

 In 1969, Honduras and El Salvador fought what became known as the Football War.
-Border tensions led to acrimony between the two countries after Oswaldo López Arellano, the president of Honduras, blamed the deteriorating Honduran economy on immigrants from El Salvador.
+Border tensions led to acrimony between the two countries after Honduran President Oswaldo López Arellano blamed the deteriorating economy on immigrants from El Salvador.
 The relationship reached a low when El Salvador met Honduras for a three-round football elimination match preliminary to the World Cup.

-Tensions escalated and on 14 July 1969, the Salvadoran army invaded Honduras.
-The Organization of American States (OAS) negotiated a cease-fire which took effect on 20 July and brought about a withdrawal of Salvadoran troops in early August.
+On 14 July the Salvadoran army invaded Honduras.
+The Organization of American States negotiated a cease-fire which took effect on 20 July and brought about a withdrawal of Salvadoran troops in early August.
 Contributing factors to the conflict were a boundary dispute and the presence of thousands of Salvadorans living in Honduras illegally.
 After the week-long war, as many as 130,000 Salvadoran immigrants were expelled.

-Hurricane Fifi caused severe damage when it skimmed the northern coast of Honduras on 18 and 19 September 1974.
-Melgar Castro (1975–78) and Paz Garcia (1978–82) largely built the current physical infrastructure and telecommunications system of Honduras.